microsoft/jacdac-dotnet/README.md

   - `Jacdac.Nano.Transports.Spi`, SPI transport layer for SPI Jacdapter using .NET nanoframework
   - `Jacdac.Nano.Clients`, service clients

+### Sample sources

+The samples are mostly foud in `./Jacdac/Samples` and cross-compiled into these projects:
+- `Jacdac.NET.Playground`, change the command line argument to match the sample type name
+- `Jacdac.TinyCLR.Playground`, change the sample type name in `Program.cs`

 ### Misc:

   - `Jacdac.DevTools`, a .NET Core web site/proxy to help with developing Jacdac applications